bajamircea/cpp-play/src/cpp_util_lib/unique_handle.md

 ## Why traits instead of taking template parameters

-1. allows the case where the invalid value is a `reinterpret_cast`
+1. Allows the case where the invalid value is a `reinterpret_cast`

-2. allows options for disambiguation, see choices for `SC_HANDLE` below
+2. Allows options for disambiguation, see choices for `SC_HANDLE` below

 - `SC_HANDLE` is one of the many examples of a ambiguous usage in a C API: it could be a service, or it could be a service manager (required to open a service)